Free Assessment: How does your sales & marketing measure up?

 • An employee evaluation feels like reproach instead of mentorship

-• A team member is let go without any explanation given to the rest of the team
+• Someone is let go without any explanation given to the rest of the team

 What happens to individual team members when one of these all-too-common missteps happens?
 How is their morale affected?